Return to Learn 2021-2022

-This web page serves as a hub for updates related to the reopening of our schools.
+This web page serves as a hub for updates.
 Here, you will find information on potential school schedule changes, meal service procedures, and how we plan to provide students with access to technology.
 It also includes information on athletics and activities, along with answers to frequently asked questions.

 The situation surrounding COVID-19 is evolving with time.
 We will regularly update this page as our plans continue to take shape.
 We encourage you to keep checking back for the latest information.